J-Adrian-Rod/data_portfolio/flight_phase_classifier/README.md

 # Flight Phase Classification and Visualization

-This project analyzes aircraft flight data to identify different flight phases using time-series feature engineering and clustering.
+This project analyzes NASA aircraft flight data to identify different flight phases using time-series feature engineering and clustering.
 The workflow includes data exploration, cleaning, feature creation, and visualization of patterns related to altitude and flight dynamics.

 ## Project Files